African olive pigeon: Habitat

 This is a species of cool, moist forest canopies above 1400 m altitude, although it occurs locally as low as 700 m.
 It will use mountain fynbos, second growth, and clearings, and feed on agricultural land when not persecuted.

 Behaviour

 Breeding

 The African olive pigeon builds a large stick nest up to 15 m high in a tree and lays one (rarely two) white eggs.
 The eggs are incubated for 17–20 days to hatching, and the chicks fledge in another 20 days.

 The male has a display consisting of deep bows, and a display flight which consists of a climb, wing clapping, and slow glide down.

 Feeding

-The African olive pigeon feeds on fruit and berries, mainly picked in the canopy, but it will also descend for fallen fruit and take some insects and caterpillars.
+The African olive pigeon feeds on fruit and berries, mainly picked in the canopy, but it will also descend for fallen fruit and prey on insects and caterpillars.
 In the south of its range, it favours the fruit of a highly invasive plant, the bugweed, Solanum mauritianum.
 Birds fly considerable distances from their roosts to feeding areas, and young or nonbreeding birds form flocks.

-Geophagy has been observed in this species.
+Geophagy, which is the act of Earth eating, has been observed in this species.
+The African olive pigeon has been found to eat clay soil of basic pH and high sodium content.
+Based on current studies, this is for the purpose of supplementing their diet with minerals and as a pH buffer due to their acidic diet.